TheRenegadeCoder/sample-programs-website/docs/projects/fizz-buzz/index.md

 > instead of the number.
 For numbers which are multiples of both three and five,
 > print "FizzBuzz"

 To be even more specific, please output each value on its own line.
-The output should look something like:
+The first 15 lines of output should look something like:

 ```console
 1